$48.5

 • We handle all required legal requirements, forms, paperwork, and court appearances.

-• We are recognized for our expertise and are the law firm that other law firms consult.
+• We are recognized for our expertise.
+We are the law firm that other law firms consult for guidance and support.

 • We offer free initial consultations to get you started.

-• We are able to provide cost-effective legal services to keep fees low, and you pay us nothing unless we win and you get your money.
+• We can provide cost-effective legal services to keep fees low, and you pay us nothing unless we win and you get your money.

 How Our Garbage Truck Accident Attorney Works for You

-• Meet with you and listen to your version of what happened and determine if you have a valid case and what kind of settlement we should be fighting for.
+• Meet with you, listen to your version of what happened, and determine if you have a valid case and what kind of settlement we should be fighting for

-• Examine relevant Indiana laws regarding any municipalities that are involved with the accident to determine if filing a lawsuit is possible.
+• Examine relevant Indiana laws regarding any municipalities involved with the accident to determine if filing a lawsuit is possible

-• Determine whether there are other liable parties who may be sued and what insurance may be available.
+• Determine whether other liable parties may be sued and what insurance may be available

 • Build your case and take it to trial if an agreement with insurance cannot be reached.